 Once the rut is in full swing, fawns are stable, and does disregard their maternal instincts.
 If you are hunting during the early season or the rut, letting out a few can calls even when you don't spot a deer isn't a bad idea.

 Deer have exceptional hearing.
-You may have a big doe just beyond your visibility.
+You may have a big doe just beyond your line of sight.
 However, make sure not to overcall either, as this behavior is not natural or believable.

 Whitetail bucks actively grunt throughout the rut to assert their dominance over younger bucks and attract nearby does.
 That's why you need a grunt tube if you are hunting the rut.